-Agricultural Research and Extension (Seed Multiplication Programme, Crop research through Participatory Varietal Selection (PVS) and Participatory Plant Breeding (PPB), and Client Oriented Breeding (COB), GVT has produced officially released and recommended varieties that are highly adapted to the needs of farmers in marginal areas like Ashoka 200F (BVD 109), Ashoka 228 (BVD 110), etc. GVT has covered around 34,047 hactares of land under agricultural research and extension till 2014.
+Agricultural Research and Extension (Seed Multiplication Programme, Crop research through Participatory Varietal Selection (PVS) and Participatory Plant Breeding (PPB), and Client Oriented Breeding (COB), GVT has produced officially released and recommended varieties that are highly adapted to the needs of farmers in marginal areas like Ashoka 200F (BVD 109), Ashoka 228 (BVD 110), etc. GVT has covered around 34,047 hectares of land under agricultural research and extension till now.

 Animal Husbandry (Health Camps for mulching animals); Animal husbandry is an important component of most of the projects that GVT implements.
 It helps the beneficiary families to generate a stable income on sustainable basis.
 An important aspect of animal husbandry programme is that it engages the household women, and the income from mulching animals gives the women a certain amount of independence to carry out household expenses.
 Since its inception, GVT has organised 1,311 veterinary health camps covering 2.28 lakh milch animals.
 It has also distributed more than 94,000 chick-lets and 5,800 goats to the tribal families of rainfed regions